Skip to main content

 What action should lawyers take regarding abandoned funds in IOLTA accounts?

 Abandoned fiduciary property in trust accounts are to be treated as unclaimed property.
-Property held in a fiduciary capacity is presumed abandoned after three years of inactivity by the owner.
 If a client’s/owner’s funds or property has been abandoned, they are to escheat to the state.
 Lawyers should obtain the necessary reporting forms, which include those for “unknown” owners, from the Office of the State Treasurer Unclaimed Property Division.
-The forms are available at http://www.ott.ct.gov/unclaimed_forms.html.
+The forms are available online at the link here.

 Where do I find information on FDIC insurance coverage for my IOLTA account?